kellysienci/Resources/lmmk2/assembly/lmk2-48x30-supplementary-manual.md

 ![](/_images/_lmmk2/_assembly/_extra48/lmk2_extra48_IMG_4555.jpg){.aligncenter .size-medium}

-Get two zip ties from the X-axis EX hardware bag and insert these into the lower hole in each of the drag chain mounts.
+Get two zip ties from the X-axis EX hardware bag and insert these into the lower hole in each of the cable hangers.

 ![](/_images/_lmmk2/_assembly/_extra48/lmk2_extra48_IMG_4566.jpg){.aligncenter .size-medium}